treasonx/grunt-markdown/README.md

 These are the properties that the `markdown` task accepts:

 * `files`: This plugin supports use of the [files API](http://gruntjs.com/configuring-tasks#files) introduced in Grunt 0.4.0.
 Files may be specified using any one of the [Compact Format](http://gruntjs.com/configuring-tasks#compact-format), [Files Objects Format](http://gruntjs.com/configuring-tasks#files-object-format), or [Files Array Format](http://gruntjs.com/configuring-tasks#files-array-format) (as in the above example).
-* `options`: `htmlExtension` and `markdownExtension` specify the input and output extensions of your markdown files, respectively.
-If you wish to specify your own html template, use the `template` option.
-The only other option available is a `markdownOptions` hash, which is passed directly to the markdown parser.
+* `options`: options to be passed to the markdown parser
+    * `template`: If you wish to specify your own html template, use the `template` option.
+Include the following line: `<%=content%>` where you want the compiled markdown inserted in your template
+    * `markdownOptions`: Options passed directly to the markdown parser.

 Most markdown options are passed as-is to the [marked](https://github.com/chjj/marked) markdown parser.
 The only option that is processed prior to compiling the markdown is the `highlight` option.
 If you specify `auto` or `manual` the task will handle highlighting code blocks for you use highlight.js.
 If you pass a custom function as the highlight option it will be used to highlight the code.